RedHatInsights/insights-data-schemas/docs/internal-pipeline/archive_sync_service_messages.md

 ## Description

-Messages produced into `XXX-archive-synced` topic (where `XXX` needs to be replaced by environment, for example `prod`) are created by Archive Sync Service for each object stored into Ceph.
+Messages produced into `[qa|prod]-archive-synced` topic  are created by Archive Sync Service for each object stored into Ceph.
 These messages have very simple format consisting of just three attributes:

 * path
 * original_path